 Stroke symptoms can be categorized into head/brain symptoms, facial symptoms and other symptoms.

-• Head/brain symptoms: cognitive deficits, severe headache, dizziness, mental confusion, slow or slurred speech
+- Head/brain symptoms: cognitive deficits, severe headache, dizziness, loss of balance, loss of coordination, mental confusion, speech difficulty, slow or slurred speech, sudden confusion, trouble following commands or understanding speech

-• Facial symptoms: numbness, blurred or double vision, drooping
+- Facial symptoms: numbness, blurred or double vision, sudden loss of sight in one or both eyes, drooping

-• Other symptoms: numbness or weakness of the extremities (arms, legs), vomiting, difficulty with walking or coordination, paralysis
+- Other symptoms: numbness or weakness of the extremities (arms, legs), especially to one side of the body, vomiting, difficulty with walking or coordination, paralysis

 Misdiagnosis of Strokes in Pennsylvania Hospitals